un0tec/awssopilot/README.md

 ## # Description

 `awssopilot` is a command-line tool that automates AWS SSO login for multiple profiles.
 It supports various login methods such as email/password, phone call, or app-based verification.
-Additionally, it integrates with [yawsso](https://github.com/victorskl/yawsso) to configure IAM roles once the login process is completed.
+Additionally, it integrates with [yawsso](https://github.com/victorskl/yawsso) to configure IAM credentials once the login process is completed.

 ## # Before Running